dibdas/Directory-of-Schools/README.md

 ## Getting Started

-This project is developed in HTML, CSS and bootstrap and will run in a web browser.
+This project is developed in HTML, CSS and bootstrap and will run in a web browser.Its s real world porject,built with specifications.The project is based obn online directory of schools.Following the design,the content is personalised.
+Three pages are built main page search page and detail of the school page.While developing the project linters are being put into check.Demo link of the project is given.

 ### Prerequisites